LuckyResistor/HAL-feather-m0/README.md

 The idea of this HAL is to replace the Arduino environment with an abstraction layer, which is closer to the used hardware.
 This allows to make a better use of the hardware features.

 ## How to use this HAL
 To use this HAL, include this repository as a submodule in your project.
-The submodule should be a subdirectory `hal` in your Arduino project directory as shown below:
+The submodule should be a subdirectory `hal-feather-m0` in your Arduino project directory as shown below.

 ```
 YourProject/